 You want to plan to have some savings that is more than just your downpayment if your are buying.
 Don't be house rich and cash poor.

-Sometimes we can use secondary credit like ICBC cell phone, your rental payments to landlord.
-If we can prove good repayment for last couple years, should be able to take it to a bank.
+For credit, sometimes we can use secondary credit like ICBC cell phone, your rental payments to landlord.
+If we can prove good repayment for last couple years.

 Also really need to ensure that at the 3 year mark after you are done, that your Consumer Proposal is removed from credit bureau.
 I have seen someone refinance 2 years into their 5 year proposal and pay it out and forget to remove it from the bureau a year later, so it keeps hurting your score and years of damage for now reason.